Terms & Conditions

 15. Equality and Diversity

 Byrne and Partners LLP has formal procedures in place to ensure equal opportunities.
 We view diversity as critical to our business and have created a working environment where people from different backgrounds can thrive.
-We are committed to treating all prospective and existing employees, partners, clients and third parties equally and without regard to gender, marital status, ethnic origin, age, disability, sexual orientation or religious belief.
+We are committed to treating all prospective and existing employees, partners, clients and third parties equally and without regard to gender, gender reassignment, marital or civil partnership status, race, nationality or ethnic origin, age, disability, sexual orientation, religion or belief.

 Unless expressly stated, nothing in these Terms of Business confers any rights on any person pursuant to the Contracts (Rights of Third Parties) Act 1999.